 This sponsored recipe is brought to you by BC Tree Fruits.
 They’ve kindly monetarily compensated me to develop this post.
 I couldn’t be more thrilled to bring you a delicious apples recipe!

 I LOVE pancakes.
 Growing up, weekends were for stacks of delicious pancakes covered in syrup.
 One of my favourite ways to enjoy pancakes was with apples.
 We would shred them into the mix, adding the perfect amount of sweetness and tartness!

 Now, I’ve gone on to being a dietitian and am more cognizant of building a balanced breakfast.
-What I love about this recipe is, you get added fibre and nutrients from the oats, whole grain flours, and almost full serving of fruit!
+What I love about this recipe is, you get added fibre and nutrients from the oats, whole grain flours, and almost a full serving of fruit!

 Picking the Perfect Apples

 Luckily, BC Tree Fruits has you covered!
-They are perfectly picked by their grower families, so be sure to look for the BC Tree Fruits leaf when looking for great quality apples!
+They are perfectly picked by their grower families.
+So be sure to look for the BC Tree Fruits leaf when looking for great quality apples!
 Plus, I always feel good knowing I’m supporting local/near to me farmers.

-For this recipe, I chose ambrosia apples, however, our BC Tree Fruits producers produce over 12 varieties in a sustainable way.
-Ambrosia apples are sweet, and perfect for baking – plus they don’t brown quickly – so they’re great in dishes where you want to present them raw too!
+For this recipe, I chose ambrosia apples.
+However, our BC Tree Fruits producers produce over 12 varieties in a sustainable way.
+Ambrosia apples are sweet, and perfect for baking.
+Plus they don’t brown quickly.
+So, they’re great in dishes where you want to present them raw too!

 Apple Cinnamon Pancakes